In this article you will find:

 Proven hosting and e-commerce platform

 To protect customer data, it is necessary to use proven services. - When choosing an online store software provider or a hosting provider, you need to pay attention to the security features they offer.
 The hosting service can also be purchased together with the software.
-Such an option is offered by Shoper, for example.
+Such an option is offered, for example, by Shoper.
 Then the provider is responsible for the security of the dedicated hosting.
 It is also on his side to update the system, and often it is the lack of the latest version that creates an opportunity for a cybercriminal to break in through a vulnerability in the software, Tomasz Tybon recommends.

 Downloads